AplaProject/apla-docs-en/source/topics/vm.rst

 **push** gives the command to remember it in a separate stack, and **next** – go to the next character, while we change the state to **solidus**.
 After that, take the next character and look at the **solidus** state.

-If we have/or * – then we go into the comment state, so they start with // or / *.
+If we have / or \* – then we go into the comment state, so they start with // or /\*.
 It is clear that for each comment there are different subsequent states, since they end in different symbols.

-And if we have the following character not/and not *, then we record everything put in our stack (/) as a token with oper type, clear the stack and return to the main state.
+And if we have the following character not/and not \*, then we record everything put in our stack (/) as a token with oper type, clear the stack and return to the main state.

 This module changes this state tree into a numeric array and writes it to the *lex_table.go file*.